dillchen/vonnegut-lite/README.md

 ## Contributing

 Feel free to improve these prompts and share your experiences.
 Create issues or pull requests on the GitHub repository.

+## Using the Checklist

+The `checklist.example.json` file provides a template for tracking progress:

+1. **Structure**
+   - Tasks are grouped by scope (background, chapter-N)
+   - Each task has dependencies and completion status
+   - Timestamps track when tasks are completed

+2. **Task Flow**
+   - Complete tasks in dependency order
+   - Mark tasks complete in checklist
+   - Use timestamps for progress tracking

+3. **Managing with Cursor**
+   - Open checklist.json in Cursor
+   - Update status as tasks complete
+   - Use Composer to validate progress
+   - Track dependencies automatically